Getting Started

 Connect Your Source Code

 During the onboarding process, you have several options for providing source code access.
-Source code is optional but enables more powerful whitebox testing and auto-remediation capabilities.
+Source code is strongly recommended — it enables Pensar’s full hybrid testing methodology and auto-remediation capabilities.

 Install the Pensar GitHub app during onboarding: